Skip to content

 5. Under IP Address, enter your router's public IP address.

-6. Under Default router sampling rate, enter a value for the sampling rate.
+6. Under Default router sampling rate, enter a value for the rate.
 The value should match the sampling rate of your NetFlow or sFlow configuration.

 7. Select Next.